Glossary

 def

-The animation below is interactive: click an edge to indicate a part of a walk.
+The embedment below is interactive: click an edge to indicate a part of a trail.
 A green border indicates the most recent vertex passed by a walk.
-Note: this animation doesn't allow repeated edges, although a walk can, by definition, have them.
+Note: this embedment doesn't allow repeated edges.

 def